 In part 1, we described the debate on the role of APIs and FHIR that took place during the 4th Annual Current and Future State of Interoperability, a panel discussion sponsored by eFax Corporate and hosted by HealthcareNOW Radio.

-The panel included moderator Matt Fisher, attorney with Mirick O’Connell; John Nebergall, vice president of J2 Global; Chris Muir, director in the Standards Division of ONC; Dave Cassel, executive director of Carequality; and Jeff Coughlin, senior director of federal and state affairs for HIMSS.
+The panel included moderator Matt Fisher, attorney with Mirick O’Connell; John Nebergall, vice president of Consensus; Chris Muir, director in the Standards Division of ONC; Dave Cassel, executive director of Carequality; and Jeff Coughlin, senior director of federal and state affairs for HIMSS.

 In this post, we’ll focus on the panel’s discussion of proposed information blocking rules and how healthcare organizations can prepare for the broader information sharing inevitably coming to healthcare.